umimaes/COT2000c-LAB/README.md

-# COT2000c-LAB
-A repository to keep COT2000 labs code.
+# This repo contains lab 4 and lab 5 code.